 ✔ Will your clients’ files and information be secure in transit?

 Is user data is encrypted at rest using AES 256-bit encryption algorithm?
-How long does the software company store user data for?
+How long does the software company store user data?
 What cloud services is their product built on?

 ✔ Have you complied with data protection legislation?